alibahadircoskun/rob-riker-ccie-lab/docs/05-Routed-Core-Config.md

 WAN/Internet Edge
 1. Enable OSPF on Nexus switch
 2. Configure CSR15 and N9K7 interfaces facing SW26 and SW27 for OSPF
-3. Configure OSPF to WAN and Internet edge devices

 Redistribution
 1. Redistribute OSPF and EIGRP mutually on CSR15 and N9K7